The New Mutants (film): Plot

 As Reyes straps her to a gurney, Dani's panic causes her powers to go haywire.
-Illyana and Sam are attacked by physical manifestations of Illyana's childhood abusers – monstrous humanoid creatures called the "Smiling Men" – while Roberto, who was attacked by one of the Smiling Men, tries in vain to break through the hospital's outer barrier, which has now contracted in diameter.
-Rahne, who was suspicious of Reyes's next "procedure", arrives in half-wolf form and mauls Reyes, forcing her to flee.
-The five regroup in Reyes's office and realize that Reyes was training them to be assassins for Essex and that, to escape, they must kill Reyes to deprive the barriers of their power source.
+Illyana and Sam are attacked by physical manifestations of Illyana's childhood abusers – monstrous humanoid creatures called the "Smiling Men" – while Roberto, who was attacked by a Smiling Man, tries in vain to break through the hospital's outer barrier, which has shrunken.
+Rahne, who had been suspicious of Reyes's next "procedure", arrives in half-wolf form and attacks Reyes, forcing her to flee.
+The five regroup in Reyes's office and realize that she was training them to become killers and that, to escape, they must kill her to deprive the barrier of its power source.
 They find and confront Reyes, who warns them that Dani is too powerful and will destroy them all due to the lack of control over her power.

-Reyes restricts them all with barriers and tries to kill Dani again by asphyxiating her inside a barrier, which unleashes the Demon Bear – Dani's own fears manifested through her power, and the true cause of her reservation's destruction – on her.
+Reyes restricts them all with barriers and tries again to kill Dani by asphyxiating her inside a barrier, which unleashes the Demon Bear, a manifestation of Dani's own fears and the true cause of her reservation's destruction.
 Reyes is devoured and Dani is rendered unconscious.
-Rahne tries to reach through to Dani's subconscious and urges her to wake up, while Illyana uses her powers to travel to her "special place", an alternate dimension, where she retrieves a glowing sword, armor and a tiny, physical manifestation of Lockheed to battle the Demon Bear.
-Eventually, Sam and Roberto join the fight, as well as Rahne, all to no avail.
-Dani is visited by her father's spirit, who encourages her to face her fear; she awakens and confronts the bear, calming and thus dissipating it.
-As day breaks, the group leaves the now unshielded facility to find the nearest town.
+Rahne tries to reach Dani's subconscious and urges her to wake up, while Illyana uses her powers to travel to her "special place", an alternate dimension, where she retrieves a glowing sword (Soulsword), armor, and a small, physical manifestation of Lockheed to battle the Demon Bear.
+Dani is visited by her father's spirit, who encourages her to face her fear.
+She awakens and then confronts the Demon Bear, calming and dissipating it.
+As day breaks, the group leaves the now-unshielded facility to find the nearest town.